KANAjetzt/blog/posts/Creating-a-Twitch-extension-mod/index.md

 ![diagram pubsub sender flow and components](./pubsub_sender.png)

-- On a Game Data change, the corresponding "Data Handler" is called and adds data to the corresponding update queue.
-If that data requires an image upload, the upload image handler is called and adds the image data to the queue.
+- On a Game Data change, the `“Data Handler”` adds data to the corresponding update queue.
+If that data includes an unknown item or weapon ID the upload image handler adds the image data to the queue.
-- The `SendTimer` calls the "Sender" every 3 seconds.
-The Sender decides to create an "Update Batch" or a "Catch Up Batch" and sends it to the Twitch Pubsub Endpoint.
+- The `SendTimer` calls the `“Sender”` every 3 seconds.
+The Sender sends an `Update` or `Catch Up Batch` to the Twitch Pubsub Endpoint.
-  - An "Update Batch" contains new data from the update queues, new data is added to the catch-up stores.
+    - An `Update Batch` contains new data from the update queues.
-  - A "Catch Up Batch" contains old data from the stores.
+    - A `Catch Up Batch` contains old data from the stores.

 ![explain meme](/imgs/memes/explain.png)